cetu86/utf8violation/README.md

 As long as a filename doesn't contain the "/"-character or a 0-byte, any binary-garbage forms a legal filename.
 This design choice is inherently flawed.
 It puts the user in charge of making sure filenames are sane.

-This program helps the user detect filenames that contain non-utf8 characters or characters from the unicode [C0 and C1 sets](https://en.wikipedia.org/wiki/C0_and_C1_control_codes), i.e. characters that are valid unicode but non-printable.
+This program helps the user detect filenames that contain non-utf8 characters or other not alllowed characters.
+Currenty not allowed are characters from the unicode [C0 and C1 sets](https://en.wikipedia.org/wiki/C0_and_C1_control_codes), except for space, #(32).
+You can easily modify this behaviour by changing the "is_not_printable"-function.

 usage